Pesticide Stewardship of Specialty Crops: Train the Trainer Handbook

 The economics and adoption of surge values in irrigation of row crops indicate that investment in such efficiency improvements will improve farm profits.

-Cotton variety trials were conduction to assist producers in determining which varieties performed the best.
+Cotton variety trials were conducted to assist producers in determining which varieties performed the best.

 2017 Recommendations.
 Each year the LSU AgCenter test commercial soybean varieties.

 This book will help you explore various 4-H projects.

 For the corn and sorghum industry to remain viable, it is essential that producers and consultants be able to manage weed, insect and disease issues.

 Understanding irrigation efficiency improvements and how such changes influence farm profitability is important when making investments in such improvements.